 Our proposed Human Action-Reaction Flow (ARFlow).
-We directly establish a mapping between the action and reaction distribution and our sampling process is further guided by our physical constraint guidance.
+We directly establish a mapping between the action and reaction distribution and our sampling process is further guided by our reprojection guidance method (RE-GUID).
 The change of colors represents the variation of the h-frame reaction with sampling timestep t.

 Pipeline of ARFlow. (a) For a sampled timestep t, we linearly interpolate a coupled action-reaction pair to produce the intermediate state xt, which is then turns into a d-dimensional latent feature through a linear layer.
 We use Transformer Decoder Units to directly predict clean reaction motions. (b) After training the networks in (a), our ARFlow uses them for x1-prediction based sampling.
-The sampling process is further guided by the gradient of L to generate physically plausible reactions.
+The sampling process is further guided by our reprojection guidance method (RE-GUID) to prevent body penetrations.

-As shown, our method not only produces more physically plausible reactions but also more responsive reactions due to stronger modeling ability for causal relationship between actions and reactions.
+As shown in 0.5× Speed, our method not only effectively suppresses penetrations but also produces more responsive reactions due to stronger modeling ability for causal relationship between actions and reactions.
 Blue for actors and Green for reactors.

-We provide a qualitative comparison of reaction sequences generated by MDM, ReGenNet and ARFlow with physical constraint guidance.
+We provide a qualitative comparison of reaction sequences generated by MDM, ReGenNet and ARFlow with our reprojection guidance method in 0.5× Speed.
 Both MDM and ReGenNet produce varying degrees of penetration between the actor and the reactor.
-In contrast, ARFlow produces more responsive and physically plausible reactions.
+In contrast, ARFlow produces more responsive and physically plausible reactions (less body penetrations).
 Here are some comparative videos:

 MDM